Best Musical Scales for Metal

 1 Hungarian Minor/Double Harmonic Minor

-Darkest scale in music to be honest.
+Darkest scale in music, to be honest.
 It's the same as harmonic minor but with the #4 of Lydian.
-So, on the root, you can build either a diminished triad, a minor triad, or a minor #5 triad, which is also an inversion of the major triad you can build on the 6th degree.
-You can hear this scale at the start of Save Me by Avenged Sevenfold.
-Also, it's the 4th mode of Byzantine/Double Harmonic Major.
+On the root, you can build either a diminished triad, a minor triad, or a minor #5 triad, which is an inversion of the major triad you can build on the 6th degree.

 2 The Diminished Scale(s)

-The two octatonic (8 note) scales built off alternating whole and half steps.
-You can build so many types of chord progressions you can't build with diatonic scales in these.
-If you play minor chords instead of diminished chords, you can compose some nice Danny Elfman-esque things.
-You don't even need to play any diminished chords or major chords.
-Every degree in the scales can form a diminished triad, and all a diminished chord is is a minor chord with a flattened fifth.
-All the fifth interval does is reinforce the root, so who says you have to play the flat five?
+If you play minor chords instead of diminished chords, you can compose some nice Danny Elfman-esque pieces.
+You don't even need to play any diminished or major chords.
+Every degree in the scales can form a diminished triad, and a diminished chord is just a minor chord with a flattened fifth.
+The fifth interval reinforces the root, so who says you have to play the flat five?

 3 Byzantine/Double Harmonic Major

 Ionian/Natural Major with a b2 and a b6.
 Its modes are Lydian #2 #6, Ultraphrygian, Hungarian Minor/Double Harmonic Minor/Gypsy Minor, the Oriental scale, Ionian #2 #5, and one of my favorites, Locrian bb3 bb7.
-I can't include all of these on the list because it would be repetitive, but they're all amazing sounding scales.

 4 Locrian

 EVIL.
 Aeolian with a b2 and a b5.
-Second mode of Aeolian/Natural Minor and seventh mode of Ionian/natural major.
+Second mode of Aeolian/Natural Minor and seventh mode of Ionian/Natural Major.

 5 Phrygian